 Bit Field Туре Reset Description 15:8 MATCH_DATA R/W 0x1C The character to match for buffer release.
 Normally it is a /R/=/K28.0/-0x1C but with these bits the user can program the value.
-7 MATCH_SPECIFIC R/W 1 Match a specific charater to start the JESD buffering when asserted; otherwise the first non-K will start the buffering.
+7 MATCH_SPECIFIC R/W 1 Match a specific character to start the JESD buffering when asserted; otherwise the first non-K will start the buffering.
 6 MATCH_CTRL R/W 1 When asserted the match character is a CONTROL character instead of a DATA character.
 5 NO_LANE_SYNC R/W 0 Assert if the TX side does not support lane initialization.
 This way the RX won't flag errors in the configuration portion of the ILA.
-4:2 Not Used R/W 000 Not Used 1 MIN_LATENCY_ENA R/W 0 Enable minimum latency when set.
-This is needed for subclass 0 support.
-0 JESD_COMMAALIGN_ENA R/W 1 When asserted the JESD block SERDES comma align signal will be added with the SERDES ALIGN bit(0) to control when to shut off comma alignment.
+4:2 Not Used R/W 000 Not Used 1 Reserved R/W 0 Reserved 0 JESD_COMMAALIGN_ENA R/W 1 When asserted the JESD block SERDES comma align signal will be added with the SERDES ALIGN bit(0) to control when to shut off comma alignment.
 When this bit is deasserted; then the programmed bit(spi_config62(11)) is the only control.